About the blog:

 About the organizers:

-This third annual celebration of Women’s History Month through literature for children and young adults is organized by bloggers Margo Tanenbaum, of The Fourth Musketeer, and Lisa Taylor, of Shelf-employed.
+This fifth annual celebration of Women’s History Month through literature for children and young adults is organized by bloggers Margo Tanenbaum, of The Fourth Musketeer, and Lisa Taylor, of Shelf-employed.
 Margo, who blogs about historical fiction and history books for young people at The Fourth Musketeer, works as a children's librarian at a suburban Los Angeles-area public library.
 Lisa lives in New Jersey, where she is a youth services librarian in a county library system.
 She may be found blogging at Shelf-employed or the ALSC Blog.
-She is serving on The Association for Library Service to Children's Oral History Committee, and has been published in multiple professional journals.
+She is serving on the Association for Library Service to Children's Great Websites for Kids Committee, and has been published in multiple professional journals.
 Both Lisa and Margo review for School Library Journal and have served as Round Two Cybils judges in the nonfiction categories.
+Lisa also reviews for AudioFile Magazine.

 As this is a collective website, the opinions expressed by individuals do not necessarily represent the opinions of all participants.
 Reviews and comments reflect personal opinions and are for the purpose of promoting women's history books to children.
 They are not reflective of the opinions of any library or organization or of the participants as a whole.